izikeros/blog/content/posts/posts/2023/2023-02-13-how_to_use_rpc_in_python.md

 As you can see, we have successfully used RPC to call methods on a remote server from a client application.

 ## Conclusion
 RPC is a powerful technique for building distributed applications, and Python provides built-in support for RPC through the xmlrpc and jsonrpc libraries.
 Using RPC in Python is straightforward and can be done with just a few lines of code.
-By following the examples provided in this blog post, you should now have a good understanding of how to use RPC in Python and how to create a server that exposes methods that can be called remotely by a client application.
+By following the examples provided in this blog post, you should now understand how to use RPC in Python and how to create a server that exposes methods that can be called remotely by a client application.

+*Any comments or suggestions?
+[Let me know](mailto:ksafjan@gmail.com?subject=Blog+post).*

-You mig be interested in reading my ["Guide to building a Python RPC server using Flask"](./guide-building-python-rpc-server-using-flask)
+You might be interested in reading my ["Guide to building a Python RPC server using Flask"](./guide-building-python-rpc-server-using-flask)

 ## Further Reading
 1. The Python documentation on xmlrpc: [https://docs.python.org/3/library/xmlrpc.html](https://docs.python.org/3/library/xmlrpc.html)